 When winter strikes, we have more to worry about than shovelling our driveways.

 Your roof can collapse if ice and snow build up to a dangerous weight.
-This type of loss is generally covered by your home insurance.
+This type of loss is generally covered by your house’s insurance.
 However, if your roof is nearing its life expectancy, or is in poor repair, your settlement could be limited.
 Often insurance providers will limit coverage to the depreciated value of the roof, rather than the replacement cost.

 The resultant damage to the inside of your home will also be covered by most home insurance policies.
 And if you have to move out, while your home is being repaired, your additional living expense insurance will come into play.
 This is sometimes included in policies, and other times can be added as an additional rider, allowing you to choose the amount of coverage you need.